 In terms of gender representation, 52% of all members are male, and 48% female.

-(Charts are based on data available in early February 2017.)
+(Charts are based on data available at the end of July 2017.)